 Cabergoline is usually taken twice each week for at least 6 months.
 Do not take this medication every day unless your doctor tells you to.

 To be sure this medication is helping your condition, your blood will need to be tested on a regular basis to measure your prolactin levels.
 Your doctor may want to continue checking your prolactin levels for several months after you stop taking cabergoline.
-Do not miss any scheduled appointments.
+Visit your doctor regularly.

 Additional Dostinex Information